mit-orcd/orcd-docs-edit/docs/recipes/nvhpc-a100-with-cuda-and-mpi-example.md

 software added includes compilers for C, C++ and Fortran; base GPU optimized numerical libraries for linear algebra, Fourier transforms and others; GPU optimized communication libraries supporting MPI, SHMEM and NCCL APIs.

 An environment variable, `NVHPC_ROOT`, is also set.
-This can be used in scripts to refernce the locations of libraries that when needed.
+This can be used in scripts to reference the locations of libraries when needed.